kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ```
 CREATE NODE TABLE Person(ID SERIAL, name STRING, PRIMARY KEY(ID));
 ```
-When the primary key of your node tables are already
+When the primary key of your node tables are already consecutive integers starting from 0, you should make that primary key a SERIAL type.
+This will improve your loading time significantly.
+Simiarly, your queries that had equality checks on your primary key will get faster.
+That's because internally we will not store a HashIndex and any HashIndex lookup we would do during query processing will be omitted.

 ## Client APIs

 ### Windows compatibility
-Developers can now build Kùzu from scrtach on Windows platform.
+Developers can now build Kùzu from scrtach on Windows platform!
 Together with this release we also provide pre-built libraries and python wheels on Windows.

 ### C
 We provide official C language binding in this release.
 Developers can now embed Kùzu with native C interfaces.

 ### Node.js
 We provide official Node.js language binding.
-Node.js is a popular JavaScript runtime environment for building server-side applications.
 With Node.js API, developer can leverage Kùzu analytical capbility in their Node.js projects.
+We will soon follow this blog post with one (or a few) blog posts on developing some applications with Node.js.